hanshengchiu/reorderables/README.md

 ReorderableSliverList behaves exactly like SliverList, but its children are draggable.

 To make a SliverList reorderable, replace it with ReorderableSliverList and replace SliverChildListDelegate/SliverChildBuilderDelegate with ReorderableSliverChildListDelegate/ReorderableSliverChildBuilderDelegate.
+Do make sure that there's a ScrollController attached to the ScrollView that contains ReorderableSliverList, otherwise an error will be thrown when dragging list items.

 ``` dart
 class _SliverExampleState extends State<SliverExample> {